No Secrets (group): 2003–2004: Faith's departure and Friends Forever

 In early 2003, No Secrets was featured on DisneyMania singing a cover of "Kiss the Girl" from The Little Mermaid.

 Soon after singing the majority of leads in the band, Angel left the group to pursue a solo career, releasing the album Believe in Angels...
 Believe in Me in 2004, just as the finishing touches were being put on No Secrets' second album, Friends Forever.
 The album was released with Angel featured in the artwork because it was too close to the release date and too far in production to make any changes.
-The four remaining members recorded and shot a video for the song "Once Upon (Another) Dream" for Disney's 2003 re-release of Sleeping Beauty.
+The four remaining members recorded and shot a video for the song "Once Upon (Another) Dream" for Disney's 2003 DVD release of Sleeping Beauty.
 At one point, many rumors floated about a new member joining the girl group, but no official statements were ever made.
 Until blog posts and other articles were created a few years later stating, Lady Gaga was confirmed to promptly replace Angel in late 2003 but after her manager backed out of the project too early, Gaga (then known as Stefani) didn't make it into the group.